ZDDWLIG/DRL-pytorch/README.md

 # Test

-If you want to test your model, then run:
+If you want to test DQN, then run:

 ```
   cd DQN